oleggrishechkin/react-viewport-list/README.md

 If you want to use different margins and stil want more accurate virtualizing you can wrap your items in some element like `<div>` and use `padding` instead of `margin`.

+## Non-keyed

+You should avoid non-keyed usage of list.
+You should provide unique key prop for each list items.
+If you have issues with scroll in Safari and other browsers without `overflow-anchor` support, check item's `key` prop.

 ## Advanced Usage

 - ### Grouping